stefoxp/certified-ethical-hacker/hacking_web_applications.md

 ![XML External Entity](img/xxe.png "XML External Entity")

-- A5 - Broken Access Control
+### A5 - Broken Access Control

+... is a combination of:

+- insecure direct object reference.
+When developers expose various internal implementation objects such as files, directories, database records, or key-through references.
+- missing function level access control.
+In some web applications, function level protection is managed via configuration.
+The main targets of the attackers in this scenario are the administrative functions.
+Developers must include proper code checks to prevent such attacks.

-- A6 - Security Misconfiguration
+### A6 - Security Misconfiguration

+... can occur at any level of an application stack.
+Problems:

+- un-validated inputs
+If web applications implement input validation only on the client side, attackers can easily bypass it.
+- parameter or form tampering
+- improper error handling
+The attacker can gather the following information from improper error handling:
+  - Null pointer exceptions
+  - System call failure
+  - Database unavailable
+  - Network timeout
+  - Database information
+  - Web application logical flow
+  - Application environment
+- insufficient transport layer protection (supports weak algorithms, and uses expired or invalid certificates)

-- A7 - Cross-Site Scripting (XSS)
+### A7 - Cross-Site Scripting (XSS)

 - A8 - Insecure De-serialization
 - A9 - Using Components with Known Vulnerabilities
 - A10 - Insufficient Logging and Monitoring